Rank and Rent

 An owner of rank and rent sites is sometimes referred to as a ‘digital landlord’.
 Just like a property landlord, a digital landlord rents out something he owns on a fixed term, and both parties can come to an agreement at the end of the term if they want to renew the lease.

 This makes ranking and renting a very secure model for a website owner.
-There will always be interest for a site that is ranking highly on the search engines and it’s very unlikely that there’ll be a time when an owner struggles to find a ‘tenant’ for their domain.
+There will always be interest in a site that is ranking highly on the search engines and it’s very unlikely that there’ll be a time when an owner struggles to find a ‘tenant’ for their domain.

 Unlike a property landlord, the digital landlord does not have to make a large investment to acquire their website.
 A property landlord has to cough up hundreds of thousands of pounds for their properties, whereas a website can basically be built for free.